Qalqilya Zoo: Zoo grounds

 The zoo houses lions, brown bears, crocodiles, ostriches, camels, deer, gazelles, zebras, birds, lizards, snakes, and monkeys of various types.
 There is also a hippopotamus named Dubi, who shares his small concrete wading pool with a family of peacocks.
-In December 2003, the zoo was described in The Guardian as "one of the West Bank's more pleasant surprises [...] there is a small but beautiful landscaped park. [...]
+In December 2003, The Guardian described Qalqilya Zoo as "one of the West Bank's more pleasant surprises [...] there is a small but beautiful landscaped park. [...]
 And amid the trees, in spacious, clean enclosures, a lioness, an ostrich, a family of bears, a pool full of crocodiles."
-The animals have ample room to move around with some enclosures as big as those in the London Zoo.
+The animals are provided ample room to move around, with some enclosures as big as those in the London Zoo.

 The zoo can be reached by taking a service taxi from the city center.
 The zoo also has a children's entertainment park, part of which is inside what used to be a swimming pool.

 Museum

-After their deaths, animals from the zoo have been taxidermized by the resident veterinarian, a self-taught taxidermist.
+After their deaths, animals from the zoo have been taxidermied by the resident veterinarian, Dr. Sami Khadr, who is also a self-taught taxidermist.
 School children are frequent visitors to the zoo's "colorful, highly eccentric Natural History Museum."
-Almost 100 exotic animals are displayed in it.
+Almost 100 exotic animals are displayed inside.